atosti/coc/README.md

    * Check handling of Nonetypes, Ints/Floats, String nums, numbers with commas, etc. are handled well.
 7. Implement a way to print out which years dividends were missed/reduced in a symbols weaknesses.
 8. Add the dividend Payout Ratio to the console logs.
-9. Add a description of whether BVPS or EPS is higher to the console logs for the Graham Number.
+9. Add a description of whether BVPS or EPS is higher to the console logs for the Graham number.
 10. Add a helper function to adjust urls to either use `.` or `-`as required by a website for scraping.
 11. Setup test coverage tools on the repo.
-12. Setup coloring the output in console logs for some values (e.g. green/red for good/bad graham num vs. price ratio)
-13. Add the criteria number that a symbol is weak in to allow for easier manual review.
+12. Add the criteria number that a symbol is weak in to allow for easier manual review.
-14. Reformat the console output to be clearer and more aesthetic.
+13. Reformat the console output to be clearer and more aesthetic.
 Also add some color.
-15. Design around handling non-US companies and fetched values.
+14. Design around handling non-US companies and fetched values.
 Test with ASUSTeK, which is 2357 on TW(Taiwanese exchange))
+15. Use Log scale for color gradient.
+Could use percentage deviations as well.
+Could also weight based on where the weakness is (how many years ago).
+16. Apply color gradient to each Criteria passing/failing.
+17. Add a inverse of str_to_num method for appending B/M/T to large numbers.
+This will assist in readability of output.
+18. Update good_eps_growth() to handle any length of eps_list and calculate accordingly.